thedrjones/mediahub-ssh-addons/README.md

 The root password on the MediaHub is `giveit2me` [see this thread](https://forum.nas-central.org/viewtopic.php?f=26&t=2059), unless you've already done some hacking to stop it being reset every boot.

 ### SCP
 SCP does work on this dropbear config to copy files to the device from another PC, but any files you copy in as root will not always be usable via other methods such as Samba or FTP.
-I believe you should be able to `ln -s /bin/dropbearmulti /bin/scp` on the device via a SSH connection to allow it work the other way, if that's what you want.
+If you want to use SCP to copy from the device to your PC, I believe you should be able to `ln -s /bin/dropbearmulti /bin/scp` on the device to allow scp to be used there.

 ## Bonus Files
 ### func_smb.conf